You will receive the online recording as soon as you place your order. Check your in-box.

 Their strategies recognize that ELLs are as intellectually capable as any non-ELL student — they just have the added challenge of having to learn a new language and culture.
 Larry and Katie will illustrate each teaching strategy with classroom stories and with their extensive experiences teaching ELLs in Sacramento’s largest inner-city high school.
 They are committed to making the webinar as interactive and practical as possible.
 Come ready to participate!.
 Webinar leaders will ask you to discuss questions with your own small group or reflect on your own experience and share your responses with others.

-- Building a positive relationships with students and their families
+- Building a positive relationship with students and their families

 - Using inductive learning with all levels of ELLs